Back to Blog

 • Major waterproofing failure in wet areas or balconies — leads to structural decay.

-• Illegal or unapproved structural work — insurance issues, council rectification orders.
+• Illegal or unapproved structural work — insurance headaches, council rectification orders.

 • Asbestos requiring disturbance or removal — $3,000–$15,000+ per area.

-If the report flags any of these, the safest path is usually to withdraw — unless the seller agrees to a price reduction reflecting the full rectification cost plus risk premium (typically 10–20% off the contract).
+If the report flags any of these, the safest path is usually to withdraw — unless the seller agrees to a price reduction reflecting the full rectification cost plus a risk premium.

 How to Find a Building Inspector Near You

-Most Australians find their inspector by Googling "building and pest inspection near me" — but the cheapest local result is rarely the right one.
-A $250 inspection that misses a $30,000 defect is the most expensive inspection you will ever pay for.
+Most people find their inspector by Googling "building and pest inspection near me" — but the cheapest local result is rarely the right one.
+A $250 inspection that misses a $30,000 defect is the most expensive inspection you'll ever pay for.

 What to look for

 • Professional indemnity insurance.
-Non-negotiable.
-Aim for $1M+ cover.
-Ask for a current certificate of currency.
+Non-negotiable — aim for $1M+ cover and ask for a current certificate of currency.

 • Independent of the selling agent.
-Never use the agent's recommended inspector — their incentives are not yours.
+Never use the agent's recommended inspector — their incentives aren't yours.

 Questions to ask before booking

 • Do you include thermal imaging and moisture readings?
-If not, what does that cost extra?
+If not, what's the extra cost?

 • How long will you spend on site?
-(Anything under 2 hours for a standard home is a red flag.)
+(Under 2 hours for a standard home is a red flag.)

 • When will the written report be ready?
 (24 hours is standard.)